Fridge door alarm circuit (LDR, 555)

-This refrigerator door alarm circuit alerts you when the door has been left open.
-Very important, because the power consumption increases significantly when this happends.
+This fridge door alarm circuit alerts you when the door has been left open.
+Very important, because the power consumption increases significantly when this happens.

 This circuit uses an LDR or photoresistor as door sensor.
 When the sensor is illuminated by the light within the refrigerator, the circuit will emit an intermittent sound to attract attention.
 When the door is closed, the light goes off and the circuit will stop emitting the sound.

 The refrigerator door alarm circuit uses two 555 timers, connected as shown on the diagram.

 - When the LDR is not illuminated (the door is closed), the voltage on pin 2 (trigger) of the first 555 timer, is high and the voltage of the output (pin 3) is low.
 This causes that the second 555 timer remains disabled (low voltage level on pin 4) and no alarm sound.

 - When the LDR is illuminated (the door is open), the voltage level on pin 2 of the first 555 timer goes low and its output (pin 3) begins to oscillate (square wave).

 When the voltage level of the first 555 output (pin 3) is on high level, it enable the second 555 timer, which oscillate like the first 555 timer, but at a higher frequency.
 The output of the second 555 timer is connected to a buzzer (Bz) that will beep.